EngineerFergus/DigitalSignalProcessing/README.md

 ![sinc](ShowCase/Resources/SincImage.PNG)

 ## Discrete Fourier Transform (DFT)
 One of the most important algorithms for digital signal processing is the Discrete Fourier Transform (DFT).
 The DFT transforms a given signal into it's frequency components.
 This allows for a frequency analysis of a signal.
-This is crucial for filtering denoising, and frequency band isolation of signals.
+This is crucial for filtering, denoising, and frequency band isolation of signals.
 The DFT is calculated by correlating many complex sinusoidal waves with the given signal.
 The equation for the transform is shown below, where xn represents the original sequence at point n and Xk represents the frequency sequence at point k.
 The variable "i" represents the complex unit for the square root of -1.

 <p align="center">
     <img src="https://latex.codecogs.com/svg.image?X_k=\sum_{n=0}^{N-1}x_ne^{-\frac{i2\pi}{N}kn}" title="X_k=\sum_{n=0}^{N-1}x_ne^{-\frac{i2\pi}{N}kn}" />